lilya2148/lilya2148.github.io/On Writing/_posts/2025-07-10-rules-for-writing-for-now.md

 ---
 layout: page
 date: 07-10-2025
-title: ""rules" for writing (for now)"
+title: "'rules' for writing (for now)"
 categories: [On Writing]
 ---